yehia67/documentation/iota-java/0.1/core/introduction/overview.md

 ## Audience

-This documentation is designed for developers who are familiar with the Java programming language and object-oriented programming concepts.
-You should also be familiar with basic IOTA concepts such as [address reuse](root://dev-essentials/0.1/concepts/addresses-and-signatures.md#address-reuse), [bundles, and transactions](root://dev-essentials/0.1/concepts/bundles-and-transactions.md).
+This documentation is for developers who are familiar with the Java programming language and object-oriented programming concepts.
+You should also be familiar with [basic IOTA concepts](root://getting-started/0.1/introduction/overview.md) such as [bundles](root://getting-started/0.1/basics/bundles.md), [transactions](root://getting-started/0.1/basics/transactions.md), [seeds](root://getting-started/0.1/basics/seeds.md), and [addresses](root://getting-started/0.1/basics/addresses.md).

 ## Prerequisites